 The floor’s marble border tiles were hand cut, each to size, so that full tiles finish the threshold and pony wall.
 The tiling was done by a superb craftsman from Dan’s company.
 (Each tile was laser leveled; this is the most square and plumb room in the house!)

-The drop-down, built-in cabinets—one set finished naturally, the other painted—have polished-nickel, spring-loaded hinges designed for screen doors (from Crown City Hardware).
-We based the cabinet design on the original linen drawers in the hall, which are distinctive enough to be noticed by guests.
+The drop-down, built-in cabinets—one set finished naturally, the other painted—have polished-nickel, spring-loaded hinges designed for screen doors).
+The cabinet design was based on the original linen drawers in the hall, which are distinctive enough to be noticed by guests.
 The smaller cabinet was finished naturally, as it is set in the doorway woodwork.
 The other is painted.
-Window and door trim follows what’s in the house, but because the original bath trim was plain, we left off the fancy headers found in other rooms.
+Window and door trim follows what’s in the house, but because the original bath trim was plain, they left off the fancy headers found in other rooms.
 Push-button light switches from Rejuvenation are another period detail.

-The period chandelier is from eBay; my wife insisted on a feminine touch in the very functional, otherwise masculine-leaning Arts & Crafts room.
-We both like the way the “wedding” crystal reflects jewel-toned light around the room.
-The brass sconces are antiques we pulled from storage to light the room “temporarily,” until we were ready to order custom lighting in polished nickel.
-But their warmth and simple design have grown on us, and they’ll probably stay.
+The period chandelier is from eBay; the wife insisted on a feminine touch in the very functional, otherwise masculine-leaning Arts & Crafts room.
+Both like the way the “wedding” crystal reflects jewel-toned light around the room.
+The brass sconces are antiques pulled from storage to light the room “temporarily,” until we were ready to order custom lighting in polished nickel.
+But their warmth and simple design have grown on the homeowners, who say they’ll probably stay.

 The bathtub is a new reproduction, with fittings at center instead of one end.
 The shower door, a slab of glass, is etched in a pattern often seen in floor borders of this period.
 The mirror, which dates to 1912—the year the house was built—had been sitting with broken glass in the garage until it was restored for this project.